 BISO Home > About the Board on International Scientific Organizations

-BISO considers U.S. involvement in other international nongovernmental science and technology organizations, such as the Academy of Sciences for the Developing World (TWAS), the InterAcademy Panel for International Issues (IAP), the International Social Science Council (ISSC), UNESCO, and the International Centre for Theoretical and Applied Physics (ICTP).
-It seeks cooperation with international organizations in the engineering, social, and medical sciences or with any organization that works in partnership with ICSU.
+BISO coordinates U.S. involvement in other international nongovernmental science and technology organizations, such as the Academy of Sciences for the Developing World (TWAS), the InterAcademy Panel for International Issues (IAP), the International Social Science Council (ISSC), UNESCO, and the International Centre for Theoretical and Applied Physics (ICTP).
+It also seeks cooperation with international organizations in the engineering, social, and medical sciences or with any organization that works in partnership with ICSU.
 The BISO director represents the NAS on the U.S. National Commission for UNESCO.
 She also serves on the Trieste System for Optical Sciences and Applications (TSOSA) Advisory Group, which promotes optical sciences in the developing world.

-Return to BISO Homepage | To comment on this Web page or report an error, please send feedback to BISO Site Manager.
+To comment on this webpage or report an error, please send feedback to the BISO Site Manager.